gmponos/monolog-slack/README.md

 `$hanlder->setFormatter($yourFormatter);`

 - **Note-1:** The formatter passed inside the slack handler must be an instance of `SlackFormatterInterface`.
-- **Note-2:** If you do not pass a custom Formatter SlackWebhookHandler users the `SlackLineFormatter` by default.
+- **Note-2:** If you do not pass a custom Formatter SlackWebhookHandler uses the `SlackLineFormatter` by default.
-- **Note-3:** Some of the settings passed during constructing the Handler are overridden by the Formatter passed.

 ### SlackLineFormatter